STMRum/reproducible_research/README.md

 ### 1. Download the data from OSF

-The results from 3 simulated experiments have been uploaded to the Open Science Framework's website (https://osf.io).
+The results a simulated experiment (experiment.csv) has been uploaded to the Open Science Framework's website (https://osf.io).

 OSF is a free online platform that allows researchers to collaborate on projects, deposit their data and make it widely accessible.